 9. The routes and roads of Japan are world-class.

 The big thing is the topography.
 It’s absolutely stunning.
 The winding climbs are breathtaking and the descents are just so much fun!
-On an e-bike, you can enjoy this riding every day without becoming excessively fatigued.
+On an e-bike, you can really enjoy this riding every day without becoming excessively fatigued.

 Bask in the renowned politeness and hospitality of the Japanese people